 Identify priorities and visualize exactly the future you want.

-• Determine how much of a nest egg you’ll need – To many people, determining how much of a nest egg you will need means understanding your current/future expenses, setting a budget and planning for retirement based on the lifestyle you plan to enjoy.
+- Determine how much of a nest egg you’ll need – To many people, determining how much of a nest egg you will need means understanding your current/future expenses, setting a budget and planning for retirement based on the lifestyle you plan to enjoy.
+Consider updating your retirement calculations if inflation or major market changes have impacted your financial projections this year.
 Even if you’ve done your homework and calculated your retirement savings goal – and you have an investment plan to help get you there – it’s important to understand that there isn’t a one-size-fits-all formula and retirement expenses may evolve.

-• Prepare charitable donations – The holiday season offers plenty of opportunities for you to give to charity.
+- Prepare charitable donations – The holiday season offers plenty of opportunities for you to give to charity.
 Taking some of what you have and giving to those less fortunate is a great way to pay it forward and give back your community – while also supporting your long-term financial goals.
 Whether you donate to one cause, or many, you receive an added benefit by deducting those donations on your taxes.
+If you haven’t already, consider setting up Qualified Charitable Distributions (QCDs) from your IRA if you’re over 70½ to maximize your tax benefits.
 Your advisor can help you learn about a smarter approach to year-end charitable giving.

 Set Yourself Up for Success